qd452/qd452.github.io/posts/2018-02-11-MacBook-Setup.md

 That is all!
 And th `qtconsole` is so strong in Unix-like env, as it also supports the linux command (`ls` etc!)

-## 2. Building my Old Django Blog in the server
+## V. Building my Old Django Blog in the server

 **Important: the server I use to deploy is `HeroKu`**